Updated: Jan 15

 I’m going to tell you a true story that you can feel free to steal, embellish, and share as though it is your own.

 That story, by the way, is what I now tell my students who are either contemplating acquiring, or lamenting the acquisition of, a music or theater degree.
-Your undergraduate degree is not a vocational certificate; it does not define you.
+Your undergraduate degree is neither a vocational certificate, nor does it define you.

 Be open to your truth, to possibilities, and to change.
 Be willing to work for what you want.
 It’s all good.